-When my youngest daughter came across the book “Clemency Pogue, Fairy Killer” by JT Petty and illustrated by Will Davis I wasn’t sure what this book would be about.
+When my youngest daughter came across the book "Clemency Pogue, Fairy Killer" by JT Petty and illustrated by Will Davis, I wasn't sure what this book would be about.
 After reading this intriguing book, I discovered that storytelling plays an important role in the book.
-The main character is Clemency and her family likes to sit around telling stories.
+The main character is Clemency, and her family likes to sit around telling stories.
 Sharing stories is a wonderful way for the family to connect.

-So, I was inspired by the story and decided to put together these simple storytelling prompts for kids.
+So, I was inspired by the story and decided to put together these simple printable storytelling prompts for kids.

 When Clemency is attacked by an evil fairy, she remembers the tale of Peter Pan, as her father had told her one evening.
 The memory of the story is what saves Clem’s life and takes her on an incredible journey…you have to read the book to find out what happens.
 At the end of the book, Clem returns home and tells her family all about her adventure.